blackNoir2/blackNoir2/README.md

 ### Project 2: Discord Bot with OpenAI Integration

 - **Description:** Built a versatile Discord bot capable of performing various tasks within a Discord server.
-Utilized OpenAI to enable natural language processing, allowing users to ask questions and receive relevant responses.
+Used OpenAI to enable natural language processing to allow users to ask questions and receive  responses.
 - **Highlights:**
   - Implemented direct messaging functionality using OpenAI, enhancing user engagement.
   - Created custom commands and features tailored to the server's needs.